paulovieira/Versioning/README.md

-## pg-versioning
+# pg-versioning

 **NOTE:** this is a forked version of https://github.com/depesz/Versioning

-This project strives to provide simple way to manage changes to database.
+This project strives to provide a simple way to manage changes to a Postgres database.

-Instead of making changes on development server, then finding differences between production and development, deciding which ones should be installed on production, and finding a way to install them - you start with writing diffs directly!
+Instead of making changes on the development server, then finding differences between production and development, deciding which ones should be installed on production, and finding a way to install them - you start with writing diffs directly!